MondalSayantan/MondalSayantan/README.md

 <h1 align="center">Hi 👋, I'm Sayantan</h1>
-<h3 align="center">Hi, I'm Sayantan Mondal, a passionate full stack developer based in New Delhi, India.
+<h3 align="center">Hi, I'm Sayantan Mondal, a passionate full stack developer and Open Source contributor based in New Delhi, India.
 I have a passion for learning new technologies and building things that help people.</h3>

 - 🌱 I’m currently learning **mobile app development**